 Who offers Linux kernel live patching?
 Since its conception in 2008, Linux live patching has undergone tremendous advancements.
-To that end, today, there are a couple of vendors offering Linux live patching solutions.
+To that end, today, a couple of vendors are offering Linux live patching solutions.

 However, the key thing to note is that the vendor of choice will depend on the distribution you run.